learn-co-curriculum/react-lecture-1-starter/README.md

 ### Brief History/Context

 React is made by Facebook.
-I like to point out that if anyone's ever heard about the licensing thing (i.e. you can't build an app that competes with FB in React) that's no longer true and React uses the MIT open source license.
+Point out that if anyone's ever heard about the licensing thing (i.e. you can't build an app that competes with FB in React) that's no longer true and React uses the MIT open source license.
 There are two libraries `react`, `react-dom`, this is to divide up the functionality and enables `react-native`, `react-vr`, etc.

 ### Project Set Up